History of nuclear fusion: Early research

-In 1920 British physicist Francis William Aston discovered that the mass equivalent of four hydrogen atoms is heavier than the mass of one helium atom (He-4), which implied that net energy can be released by combining hydrogen atoms to form helium.
+In 1920, the British physicist, Francis William Aston, discovered that the mass of four hydrogen atoms is greater than the mass of one helium atom (He-4), which implied that energy can be released by combining hydrogen atoms to form helium.
 This provided the first hints of a mechanism by which stars could produce energy.
 Throughout the 1920s, Arthur Stanley Eddington became a major proponent of the proton–proton chain reaction (PP reaction) as the primary system running the Sun.
 Quantum tunneling was discovered by Friedrich Hund in 1929, and shortly afterwards Robert Atkinson and Fritz Houtermans used the measured masses of light elements to show that large amounts of energy could be released by fusing small nuclei.

 Henry Norris Russell observed that the relationship in the Hertzsprung–Russell diagram suggested that a star's heat came from a hot core rather than from the entire star.
-Eddington used this to calculate that the core would have to be about 40 million K. This became a matter of debate because the value is much higher than astronomical observations that suggested about one-third to one-half that value.
+Eddington used this to calculate that the temperature of the core would have to be about 40 million K. This became a matter of debate, because the value is much higher than astronomical observations that suggested about one-third to one-half that value.
 George Gamow introduced the mathematical basis for quantum tunnelling in 1928.
-In 1929 Atkinson and Houtermans provided the first estimates of the stellar fusion rate.
+In 1929, Robert d'Escourt Atkinson and Fritz Houtermans provided the first estimates of the stellar fusion rate.
 They showed that fusion can occur at lower energies than previously believed, backing Eddington's calculations.